fern-api/fern/packages/docs/docs/features/postman.md

 The Fern team uses Postman and, if you're here, you probably do too.

-Fern has a first class integration with Postman so that you can automatically update your Postman collection any time you generate code.
+Fern has a first class integration with Postman so that you can automatically update your Postman Collection any time you generate code.

 ## Configure the Postman Integration